luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 D. The elimination of wasted capacity
 E. The low cost of entry into cloud computing

-35. A company needs to block SQL injection attacks.
+## 35. A company needs to block SQL injection attacks.
 Which AWS service or feature can meet this requirement?

-A. AWS WAF
+**A. AWS WAF**

 B. AWS Shield

 C. Network ACLs

 D. Security groups

-36. Which AWS service or feature identifies whether an Amazon S3 bucket or an IAM role has been shared with an external entity?
+## 36. Which AWS service or feature identifies whether an Amazon S3 bucket or an IAM role has been shared with an external entity?

 A. AWS Service Catalog

 B. AWS Systems Manager

-C. AWS IAM Access Analyzer
+**C. AWS IAM Access Analyzer**

 D. AWS Organizations

-37. A cloud practitioner needs to obtain AWS compliance reports before migrating an environment to the AWS Cloud.
+## 37. A cloud practitioner needs to obtain AWS compliance reports before migrating an environment to the AWS Cloud.
 How can these reports be generated?

 A. Contact the AWS Compliance team.

 B. Download the reports from AWS Artifact.

 C. Open a case with AWS Support.

 D. Generate the reports with Amazon Macie.

 38. An ecommerce company has migrated its IT infrastructure from an on-premises data center to the AWS Cloud.